 Before publishing her book, Evans mentioned on her blog that her publisher asked her to take out the word ‘vagina’ in deference to the general preferences of Christian bookstores.
 She first declined, but later agreed because she wanted to sell the book.

 However, blog readers from all over the world protested and supported her; starting petitions and some even printing T-shirts with the words ‘Team Vagina’ on it.
 Eventually, the anatomically correct name for the female genital stayed in, but LifeWay, a major Christian bookseller decided not to carry the book.
 Evans’ comment: ‘If Christian bookstores stuck to their own ridiculous standards, they wouldn’t be able carry the freaking Bible.’

-Editorial note: Rachel Held Evans passed away last year.
+Editorial note: Rachel Held Evans passed away in 2019.
 She suffered from cancer.
 She was only 37 years old.

 Period! is an independent, online magazine about all aspects of menstruation.
 Period! is not intended as a substitute for medical advice.
 If you’re suffering from medical complaints, always visit your doctor or GP.
 Editorial articles can contain affiliate links.
 Sponsored collaborations can be found in the category Spotlight.
 Do you have any questions?
 Check our contact page.